preethichikle-oss/BioVerse-AI/README.md

 # BioVerse AI

-Interactive 3D Human Cell Learning Platform for an AI Model Development Competition 2026 demo.
+BioVerse AI is an interactive AI-powered 3D biology learning platform developed for the Indian Servers AI Model Development Competition 2026.
+The platform combines AI tutoring, interactive simulations, quizzes, and real-time 3D visualization to make biology learning more immersive and engaging.

 ## Features